Follow Christ by Following Paul

 “[16] Wherefore henceforth know we no man after the flesh: yea, though we have known Christ after the flesh, yet now henceforth know we him no more.” – 2 Corinthians 5:16

-When you follow Jesus’s life in the red letters, you’re following God who perfectly fulfilled the law (Mat 5:17).
-He needed to walk in the law perfectly to become a perfect sacrifice for sins (Eph 1:7, 2:13).
-You’re not under the law and you couldn’t follow it perfectly even if you wanted to (Rom 3:20, 6:14-15).
+When you follow Jesus’s earthly life in the red letters, you are watching God perfectly fulfill the law (Mat 5:17).
+He had to walk the law perfectly so He could become the perfect sacrifice for sins (Eph 1:7, 2:13).
+But you are not under the law, and you could not follow it perfectly even if you tried (Rom 3:20, 6:14-15).

-Don’t be ashamed of following Paul.
-If you want to walk in truth without the guilt of religious chains, a conditional standing with God, or a fear of condemnation, recognize the complete position you have in Christ by trusting the gospel of grace entrusted to him and consequently us (1Ti 1:11, 1Co 9:16-17).
+Do not be ashamed of following Paul as he followed Christ.
+If you want to walk in truth without the guilt of religious chains, without a conditional standing with God, and without the fear of condemnation, recognize the complete position you already have in Christ.
+It is yours by trusting the gospel of grace entrusted to Paul and, through him, to us (1Ti 1:11, 1Co 9:16-17, Col 2:10).